chloealbright/DevHiveMind/_Low Priority Refinement/Database/Relationships/Relationship Reading.md

 A Job Skill record would belong to one Job and one Skill.

 A Job Match record would belong to one Job and one Resume.

+Relational databases use a schema to define tables and the relationships between them.
+They are based on the relational model, emphasizing data consistency and integrity.

+A simple relational model representation